Get powerful identity theft protection

 Step 3: Obtain a copy of your police report

-A graphic showcases step-by-step instructions for how to report identity theft to the FTC and the police.
+An image explaining the process of how to report identity theft to the police.

-While it may take some time before you notice that someone has stolen your identity, you’ll want to report it immediately after you see anything suspicious.
-Some warning signs of identity theft include:
+While it may take some time before you notice that someone has stolen your identity, you should report it as soon as you realize you’re a victim of identity theft.

 • Charges for items you didn’t purchase